Pharnabazus III: Support of the Spartan king Agis III against Alexander

 At around the same time, the Spartan king Agis III and the Athenian statesman Demosthenes organised forces to liberate their cities from the Macedonians.
 In the autumn of 333 BC, the Spartan King Agis III had met with the Persian commanders Pharnabazus and Autophradates, somewhere in the Aegean Sea, and revealed to them his plans for a war against Alexander—in Greece itself.
 The Persians agreed to support Agis; however, they could only spare him 30 talents and 10 ships.
 Agis also recruited the Greek mercenary survivors of Issus - who had served in the Persian army – a force of 8,000 veterans.

 Memnon and Pharnabazus took Cos and Chios, but during the siege of Mytilene, the capital of Lesbos, Memnon died of a fever.
 Pharnabazus took control of the Persian forces in the Aegean, assisted by Autophradates.
 They captured Mytilene and the isle of Tenedos, which gave him control over the Hellespont.

 Pharnabazus further threatened Alexander's supplies by establishing a fortified position near Halicarnassus, which made the harbour inaccessible.
 He also took Samothrace, Siphnos and Andros and seized all Greek supply ships.

 However, after the Persian king Darius III lost the decisive Battle of Issus in November 333 BC, Pharnabazus became increasingly isolated.
 The Spartan king, Agis III, whilst still receiving ten ships and thirty talents of silver from the Achaemenids, withdrew from outright rebellion.
 Pharnabazus had to deal with rebellions in his conquered territory and many of his troops deserted him.
 His much reduced navy was defeated near Chios and Pharnabazus was captured.
 While being taken to Alexander, he managed to escape and went to Cos.

 Later life

 What happened after his escape is not known.
 There is a gap in the records.
 It is assumed that he eventually submitted to Alexander, since in 324 BC, Artonis, the sister of Pharnabazus, was given in marriage to Eumenes by Alexander the Great.

-In 321 BC we find Pharnabazus commanding a squadron of cavalry for Eumenes, in the Battle of the Hellespont (321 BC) in which he defeated Craterus and Neoptolemus.
+In 321 BC, in the Battle of the Hellespont, we find Pharnabazus commanding a squadron of cavalry for Eumenes against the Macedonian generals Craterus and Neoptolemus.
+Eumenes won the battle, while Neoptolemus was killed, and Craterus died of his wounds.